Logo Futurismo

 David Rodrigues

 Pico Mountain, the rooftop of Portugal!
 This is the highest you can be in the whole country.
-This important volcano in the middle of the Atlantic almost takes up the full island of Pico, named after it.
+This important volcano in the middle of the Atlantic almost takes up the entire island of Pico, which is named after it.
 It is quite an impressive view from the plane when you arrive at the island.

 You can see the mountain from almost everywhere on the island.
 Rising to 2,351 meters above sea level 7713 ft (2.35 km), it is quite the ultimate Azorean challenge to climb to the top of Portugal’s highest peak.
 And what a romantic view to have at its summit!